Led like a lamb to the slaughter

 He takes the stripes (the wounds), we are healed.

-We are the ones like willful sheep.
+We are like wilful sheep.
 He is the lamb to the slaughter.

 In this gracious exchange we see the true glory of the LORD.
 A King may remain on his throne “high and lifted up.”
 Yet there is a far greater majesty.
 It’s the majesty of Christ.
 He is the King of the temple, the LORD Almighty to Whom angels cry “Holy, Holy, Holy!”
 This same King becomes the Servant who descends even lower to be slain as a Lamb.
 He is “crushed” under the weight of a world’s sin (Isaiah 53:10).
 And He “pours out His soul unto death (Isaiah 53:12).
 This is true glory.